vinayhospete/WDF2025-fiori-innovation-day-mcp/exercises/ex1.0/README.md

     1. Would you like to specify a project name? `travel-management`
     2. Would you like to provide a Fiori app name? `process-travels`
     3. Would you like to include sample data? `yes`
-    4. Would you like to specify any additional features beyond what's shown in Image? `no additional features required beyond Image`
+    4. Would you like to specify any additional features beyond what's shown in Image? `no additional features required`

 7. Once the implementation plan is ready, review it.